WeCodeMakeCode/arcade-sprite-data-revised/README.md

  This MakeCode Arcade extension is the same as Arcade Sprite Data Extnesion on Arcade's dashboard except:
 - the blocks use "mySprite" instead oh "item,"
-- has an image specification that allows any kind of image,
+- there is an image specification that allows any kind of image,
-- and a couple of corrections in the comments
+- and a couple of comments are changed.

 ## Use as Extension